artificial-enterprise/marshmallow/docs/dataclass_inference.rst

     # email: fields.String(required=False, allow_none=True, load_default=None)
     # is_active: fields.Boolean(required=False, load_default=True)
     # tags: fields.List(fields.String(), required=False, load_default=list) # Note: current known issue with load_default

+    # Note: With this approach, schema.load() returns a dict by default
+    # You would need to add a post_load method to create a User instance

 How Types are Mapped
 --------------------